For a while I managed a cat rescue and adoption center a few days a week.

-Each day at the center I’d let the cats out of their cages to stretch and play.
-It was a struggle to get Madonna back in her cage.
+Each day at the center I’d let the cats out of their kennels to stretch and play.
+It was a struggle to get Madonna back in her kennel.
 She did not like to be touched.

 In fact, she’d be perfectly happy if you left her totally and completely alone.
 Forever.

-Madonna sat in her cage, cleaning her face, scowling at every prospective adopter who came into the shelter.
+Madonna sat in her kennel, cleaning her face, scowling at every prospective adopter who came into the shelter.
 It was nearly impossible to set up a visit because she pitched a fit each time we had to move her.
 There was usually a towel involved, and sometimes gloves.

 Things were not looking good for Madonna.

 Then one Saturday Mona came in.
 She was gruff, curt, and wearing fatigues.
 Mona had survived a hard life.
 Her face was scarred.
 As I spoke with her, I realized her scowl amazingly mirrored Madonna’s.